customer7/ncn/src/site/notes/Notes/Artery, Anterior Cerebral.md

 ---

-The **anterior cerebral artery** is one of the two terminal branches of the [[Artery, Internal Carotid\|internal carotid artery]].
+The **anterior cerebral artery** is one of the two terminal branches of the [[Notes/Artery, Internal Carotid\|internal carotid artery]].
 It travels medially into the interhemispheric space, supplying the medial anterior part of the cerebra and other midline structures.

 ---